Sprite143/erdos617-r5-computer-proof/README.md

 ## AI disclosure

 AI systems were used extensively in discovering, writing, testing, and auditing this proof.
-These included OpenAI Codex (GPT-5) and Anthropic Claude [insert exact model/version].
+These included OpenAI Codex (GPT-5.6) and Anthropic Claude Fable 5.
 A human submitter should read and understand the argument before presenting it as a proof claim.

 ## Verification